fkitsantas/Northampton-Medical-Clinic-Java-CRM/README.md

 ## About the Project

 The Northampton Medical Clinic Java CRM is a Customer Relationship Management (CRM) system developed specifically for the Northampton Medical Clinic.
 This project was built using Object-Oriented Java and implements the Model-View-Controller (MVC) design pattern.
-The system provides an admin interface for reception staff with the username 'admin' and password '123'.

 ## Technical Stack